Sports and Nutrition: Fueling Your Performance

 Should I drink sports drinks?

 In general, water is the best fluid to drink before, during, and after exercise.
 Sports drinks such as Gatorade® or Powerade® help replace water, carbs, and electrolytes.
 It may be useful to drink an energy drink when you’re playing a high intensity sport.
-If you are exercising for longer than 90 minutes it is likely that water will be the best source of fluid unless exercising vigorously or in the heat.
+If you are exercising for under 90 minutes it is likely that water will be the best source of fluid unless exercising vigorously or in the heat.

 Remember: Athletes need more food and fluids than non-athletes.
 Regular meals and healthy snacks will help fuel your body before and after exercise.
 It’s important to give your body enough of the right fuel in order to feel good and have the energy you need to perform your best.